bipassed/bipassed-addons/README.md

 ## [RimJobWorld](https://www.loverslab.com/files/file/7257-rimjobworld/)
 **Rapeshroom:** New drug made from 10 humpshroom and 1 neutroamine.
 Induces a near-constant random rape mental break for about a day.
 Why you would ever use this outside of religious or lore reasons is beyond me.

+**Recording Porn:** New apparel made at a machining table.
+Equip it and have sex to record porn!
+Drops porn USB sticks that can be sold to pretty much any trader.
+If **Sexperience** is active, the quality of the porn relies on the sex skill.
+Otherwise, it relies on social.

 **Hyposexual:** New trait.
 Reduces sex drive to 0%.

 **Ultrasexual:** New trait.
 Incrases sex drive to 1000%.